microsoft/OpenAIWorkshop/labs/Lab_On_Your_Data/lab.md

-1. Your data will take a few minutes to processed into "*chunks*."
+1. Your data will take a few minutes to be processed into "*chunks*."
 This is done because Azure OpenAI models can only process a limited amount of text at a time.
 To use them on large data sources, you need to split your data into smaller chunks.
 Azure Cognitive Search uses a custom skill that leverages the Azure OpenAI chunking API to first chunk the data in the storage account and then index the the chunks.

     ![Add your data](media/add-your-data-05-new.png)